mtna/rds-js/README.md

 ### RdsCatalog

-A basic building block to interact with a RDS API.
-Represents a single catalog, includes methods to query catalog related information.
+Represents a single catalog on a server, provides methods to query catalog related information.

 > Resolve properties about the catalog
 ```ts